Your MOPS Team Is Losing a Full Work Week Every Month, and Nobody Talks About It

 Here’s a number worth sitting with: 78% of B2B buyers purchase from the first vendor that responds.
 Responding within five minutes makes you 21x more likely to qualify a lead than responding within 30 minutes.

-Your event leads sit in spreadsheets for two to three days.
+Your event leads sit in spreadsheets for three to seven days.

 The math adds up fast.
-At 30–50 minutes per lead list and roughly 20 uploads a week, a single MOPS team member can burn up to 17 hours on manual data wrangling every week.
-That’s time spent copying, pasting, reformatting, and hoping nothing breaks when the file finally makes it into Marketo.
+At 30–50 minutes per lead list and roughly 20 uploads a week, a single MOPS team member can burn up to 17+ hours on manual data wrangling every week.
+That’s time spent copying, pasting, reformatting, and hoping nothing breaks when the file finally makes it into your MAP/CRM.

 Slow and Fragile Is a Dangerous Combination